 Still, you can set up your 1900 model as a separate access point under a different SSID name (wifi name).

 I have done just that this weekend when I noticed that I started spending more time in the basement.
 Considering it’s underground, wifi reception from the upper floors is non-existent (well it is but it’s really slow and spotty).
 So, I have decided to put my good old 1900 model to good use.

 In short, setting it up as an access point (specific operational mode) via the setup wizard, in a matter of minutes you can have your very own Synology AP working alongside your mesh.
 Configured under a different SSID name and password make sure to connect your 1900 router (now in AP mode) via one of its 4 LAN ports into your existing LAN network, in a switch for example.
 That way it will be picked up by your DHCP server (running on your main router) and it will be a fully functional member of your LAN.

 All in all, running all 3 routers atm and covering 100% of the grounds around the house (even the dark corners).

 On a final note.
-As a user of Synology routers for the past 5 years I can say they are really good, stable and solid.
-With regular patches and updates from Synology regarding SRM os, you can be certain it will deliver more then you expect without breaking the bank.
+As a user of Synology routers for the past 5 years, I can say they are really good, stable, and solid.
+With regular patches and updates from Synology regarding SRM os, you can be certain it will deliver more than you expect without breaking the bank.

 Are you considering running mesh wifi in your house?
 Let me know down in the comments section.